- Management options

 Planting ash is currently not possible because of the restrictions on moving planting material, but it would not be recommended even if these restrictions were lifted.

 Natural regeneration is the preferred method of replacing ash stands.
-Resistance to Chalar dieback of ash is likely to be highly heritable, so natural regeneration from resistant trees is the preferred option for replacing the species in areas which retain sexually mature trees (more than 30 or 40 years old).
+Tolerance of Chalara dieback of ash is likely to be highly heritable, so natural regeneration from tolerant trees is the preferred option for replacing the species in areas which retain sexually mature trees (more than 30 or 40 years old).

 Guidance on the successful use of natural regeneration can be found in 'Managing Native Broadleaved Woodland', (£30 from The Stationery Office) or in 'Growing Broadleaves for Timber' (£13.50 from Forestry Commission Publications - quote stock code FCHB009.)